Pagoda: Brick

 The earliest extant brick pagoda is the 40 m tall Songyue Pagoda in Dengfeng Country, Henan.
 This curved, circle-based pagoda was built in 523 during the Northern Wei dynasty, and has survived for 15 centuries.
 Much like the later pagodas found during the following Tang dynasty, this temple featured tiers of eaves encircling its frame, as well as a spire crowning the top.
 Its walls are 2.5 m thick, with a ground floor diameter of 10.6 m.
 Another early brick pagoda is the Sui dynasty Guoqing Pagoda built in 597.
+The brick Zushi Pagoda of Foguang Temple in Shanxi was built either during the Northern Wei dynasty (386–534) or Northern Qi dynasty (550–577).

 Stone

 The earliest large-scale stone pagoda is a Four Gates Pagoda at Licheng, Shandong, built in 611 during the Sui dynasty.
 Like the Songyue Pagoda, it also features a spire at its top, and is built in the pavilion style.

 Brick and stone

 One of the earliest brick and stone pagodas was a three-storey construction built in the (first) Jin dynasty (266–420), by Wang Jun of Xiangyang.
 However, it is now destroyed.

 Brick and stone went on to dominate Tang, Song, Liao and Jin dynasty pagoda construction.
 An example is the Giant Wild Goose Pagoda (652 AD), built during the early Tang dynasty.
 The Porcelain Pagoda of Nanjing has been one of the most famous brick and stone pagoda in China throughout history.

 The Zhou dynasty started making the ancient pagodas about 3,500 years ago.